 The attribution engine sorts all the click actions by time and picks the user's last session as a result of a click that had UTM parameters.
 If this click originated from a Blueshift initiated campaign, the 'purchase' or custom goal action would get attributed to the campaign and reporting counts updated.

-Example: Below table reflects all Blueshift and non Blueshift activities (Google AdWords, Facebook Ads, etc.) a customer could have engaged in over the last few weeks.
-Also, let's assume that the purchase happens on Feb 26 (right after customer lands on your site after a clicking on a Google AdWords link)
+Example: The following table reflects all Blueshift and non Blueshift activities (Google AdWords, Facebook Ads, etc.) a customer could have engaged in over the last few weeks.
+In this example, the customer purchase happens on Feb 26 (right after customer lands on your site after a clicking on a Google AdWords link).

 |Customer Activity||Click||Purchase||Any click||Last click|